talksik/blog/_posts/2024-03-07-why-iphones-are-poorly-designed.md

 - decision fatigue
 - context switching between different mediums
 - high friction/sluggish

+Apple (and the web world) has lost sight of what's important: making it feel like your people are right there.
+Everyone has been busy adding features (emojis, threads within threads, fanicer email clients) rather than building from first principles.

 _Have we just learned to live with it?_ I think so.
 What do you think?